A Penalized Shared-parameter Algorithm for Estimating Optimal Dynamic Treatment Regimens: Application to Real data

 \section{Application to Real data}

 We have applied the penalized Q-shared algorithm to the three-stage STAR*D data to estimate the optimal shared-parameter DTR in the context of a major depressive disorder.
-A detailed description of the STAR*D trial that consists of 4041 patients is available from \cite{rush04}.
-For simplicity, here we consider binary treatment ($A_j$) at each stage ($j=1,2,3$) as mono therapy (coded as 1) and combination therapy (coded as -1), and other setup is also the same as \cite{Chak_2016}.
-The primary outcome ($Y_{primary}$) is the same as defined in section \ref{Non-covg_Q-Pena} as a function of stage specific outcomes $Y_1, Y_2$ and $Y_3$ and response indicators ($R_1, R_2$).
-Here, $Y_j, j=1,2,3$ denotes -QIDS (rated by clinician).
-The negative sign before QIDS makes the outcome such that the higher is the better, since a lower QIDS score indicates an improvement of a patient outcome.
-Therefore, $Y_{primary}$ denotes an average -QIDS score of an individual during their stay in the trial.
+A detailed description of the STAR*D trial that consists of 4041 patients is available in Rush et al. \cite{rush04}.
+For simplicity, here we consider binary treatment ($A_j$) at each stage ($j=1,2,3$) as mono therapy (coded as 1) and combination therapy (coded as -1), and other setup is also the same as Chakraborty et al. \cite{Chak_2016}.
+The primary outcome ($Y_{primary}$) is the same as defined in Section \ref{Non-covg_Q-Pena} as a function of stage-specific outcomes $Y_1, Y_2$ and $Y_3$ and response indicators ($R_1, R_2$).
+Here, $Y_j, j=1,2,3$ denotes $-$QIDS (rated by a clinician).
+The negative sign before QIDS makes the outcome such that the higher the better since a lower QIDS score indicates an improvement in a patient outcome.
+Therefore, $Y_{primary}$ denotes an average $-$QIDS score of an individual during their stay in the trial.
 We consider four tailoring variables (covariates), initial QIDS score at the start of a stage ($start.QIDS_j$), observed slope of the QIDS score from the previous stage ($slope.QIDS_j$), presence or absence of side effect from the earlier stage ($side.effect_j$) and earlier stage binary treatment ($A_{j-1} \in \{-1, 1\}$, j=2,3).
-We consider the following Q-functions \citep{Chak_2016}:
+We consider the following Q-functions \citep{Chak_2016}: \begin{small}

-Note that, the side effect from the previous stage for stage 1 is not considered as everyone obtained the same treatment (citalopram) before entering stage 1.
+\end{small} Note that the side effects from the previous stage for stage 1 are not considered, as everyone obtained the same treatment (citalopram) before entering stage 1.
 Table \ref{Tab_SATRD:Qshared} shows the estimated shared parameters using penalized Q-shared algorithm along with $m$-out-of-$n$ bootstrap variances and 95\% confidence intervals.
 Observe that the only significant shared parameter is $\psi_2$.
-This finding from STAR*D data is consistent with that using Q-shared algorithm mentioned in \cite{Chak_2016}.
-Using the estimated values of shared parameters, the stage-specific optimal DTR are
+This finding from STAR*D data is consistent with that using the Q-shared algorithm mentioned in \cite{Chak_2016}.
+Using the estimated values of the shared parameters, the stage-specific optimal decision rules are \begin{small}